Nikoleta-v3/blog/_posts/2018-01-19-choose-reviewers.md

 </p>

 A manual check of the reviewers that stand out must be done as well.
-I am not implying that one should follow the histogram by heart but it was a fast and fun way of reducing a list of 1273 people down to 20.
+I am not implying that one should strictly follow the histogram but it was a fast and fun way of reducing a list of 1273 people down to 20.